"Disturbing" texts between Oregon police and far-right group prompt investigation

 Breaking News Emails

-The mayor of Portland, Oregon, has directed the city's police chief to investigate friendly text messages between a lieutenant and the leader of a far-right group that some officials say confirms "collusion" — a criticism later mocked by the group's leader.
+After public backlash, the mayor of Portland, Oregon, is no longer asking the city's police chief to lead an investigation into friendly text messages between a lieutenant and the leader of a far-right group that some officials say confirm "collusion" — a criticism later mocked by the group's leader.

-But other officials and activists concerned about the texts say Mayor Ted Wheeler needs to order an independent investigation — and not one headed by Portland Police Chief Danielle Outlaw.
+Officials and activists also voiced concern about the texts and demanded that Mayor Ted Wheeler order an independent investigation — and not one headed by Portland Police Chief Danielle Outlaw as he first suggested.
+The mayor relented late Friday and said he will be working on how the new inquiry will take shape.

-"Having an entity investigate itself sets up an unfair result," said Gregory McKelvey, an organizer with the activist group Portland's Resistance.
-"There's already a mistrust of that police chief and how this bureau has dealt with right-wing protesters."
+"I will order an independent investigation to review the existence of bias in the actions of the [Portland Police Bureau] leading up to and during demonstrations involving alt-right and anti-fascist protesters," he said in a statement, adding that he has "heard from the people of Portland" and will also work with Outlaw to implement training for police in identifying white supremacy.

 The pair shared messages in 2017 and 2018 that were joking at times, but also raise concerns that police give Patriot Prayer and members preferential treatment, even though they have been involved in violent clashes with antifascist protesters.

-Wheeler said he was concerned because it was exactly those demonstrations led by Gibson that "have caused significant disruption and increased fear in our community."
+Wheeler said Thursday that he was concerned because it was exactly those demonstrations led by Gibson that "have caused significant disruption and increased fear in our community."

 The mayor also said the texts "appear to cross several boundaries" and "raise questions about whether warrants are being enforced consistently and what information is being shared with individuals who may be subject to arrest."